- Although longevity risk is a genuine concern for retirement savers, its actual probability is overestimated

 Longevity risk affects fewer people than is generally recognized

-The popular awareness of longevity risk showed in an EBRI study: 68% of the surveyed retirees believed it was “very likely” or “somewhat likely” that they would live at least until age 85.
+The popular awareness of longevity risk showed in a recent EBRI study: 68% of the surveyed retirees believed it was “very likely” or “somewhat likely” that they would live at least until age 85.
 While it is an understandable fear, a hard look at the data would suggest people often overestimate their own longevity risk.
 To see this, let’s consider life expectancy data from the Social Security Administration Life Table.
 It suggests that, conditional on reaching retirement age, men have only a 44% probability and women a 56% probability of living to age 85.
 The data also suggest this risk is more easily addressed through participant action, not the glide path design of the investment manager.

 Data from sources such as the SSA are common inputs that target-date managers use in assumptions around life expectancy.
 For example, to aid in constructing a glide path, a manager may use the following assumptions: a retirement age of 67, a subsequent 25-year retirement window, and a life expectancy of 92.